JamesSkemp/words/content/post/installing-zend-optimizer-on-a-local-windows-based2c-apache2c-server.md

 +++
-title = "Installing Zend Optimizer on a local Windows-based, Apache, server" summary = "This time, we'll be installing Zend Optimizer, to decrease the load time of most of our PHP pages." draft = false comments = true date = "2006-02-26T18:27:00-06:00"
+title = "Installing Zend Optimizer on a local Windows-based, Apache, server" description = "This time, we'll be installing Zend Optimizer, to decrease the load time of most of our PHP pages." draft = false comments = true date = "2006-02-26T18:27:00-06:00"